 He assessed the situation and decided – a new church should be built.
 Now it was built in pure Gothic style.
 He built the choir in 1253 – 1278 – and it stands up to this day.

 Citizens of Meaux certainly were used to the eternal construction works in the center of town.
-Construction works of Meaux Cathedral lasted for centuries.
-Sometimes when the times were peaceful and there was financing, works advanced fast, but always something bad happened and works stopped soon.
+The construction works of Meaux Cathedral lasted for centuries.
+Sometimes when the times were peaceful and there was financing, work advanced fast, but always something bad happened and work stopped soon.

 Next architect after de Vainfroy was Pierre de Varinfroy.
 He built some of the present facades, sometimes reusing the earlier sculptures from the 13th century.

 While the construction of the cathedral was unlucky regarding many other things, the choice of chief architects has been a success.
 Many observers have noted that, in spite of long centuries and many experts involved, the cathedral represents a single, harmonious whole.

 Chapels and some more additions were built over the 14th century but around 1358 the political situation in this region became unsuitable for construction.
-Peasant’s uprising and then the Hundred Years War followed.
+Peasant uprising and then the Hundred Years War followed.
 Meaux suffered heavily in the war and was long occupied by English troops (1422 – 1439).
 Some works of smaller scale took place in 1390 – 1410.
 Step by step at the end of the 15th century the works though resumed – now the construction was done in the trendy Flamboyant Gothic style.
 The left portal was completed before 1506.
 Finally (in 1505 – 1540) there was built the right tower of the church.

 In 1562 the cathedral was looted and damaged by Huguenots.

-In 1793 – 1794 there were destroyed the archives of the diocese, thus deleting much knowledge about this interesting building.
+In 1793 – 1794 the archives of the diocese were destroyed, thus deleting much knowledge about this interesting building.

-At the first half of the 19th-century cathedral was is a very poor condition.
+In the first half of the 19th century cathedral was in very poor condition.
 There were lengthy restoration works in 1839 – 1913, with many parts rebuilt anew.
 Unfortunately, many details were "adjusted" as the restorers from the 19th century found it necessary, thus losing medieval details.

 Cathedral is a protected monument since 1840.